 Any such request shall specify in writing the subject matter of the meeting and the specific agenda items proposed for such meeting provided that no meeting may be convened to consider:

-disposal of Income Shares in accordance with section 70 of the Act;
+disposal of Ordinary Shares in accordance with section 69 of the Act;

 a request to Te Ohu Kai Moana Trustee Limited to treat Settlement Quota in accordance with section 159 of the Act;

-disposal of Settlement Quota in accordance with section 162 of the Act; and
+disposal of Settlement Quota in accordance with clause 4.2(i); and

-a request for rationalisation of Settlement Quota under section 172(3) of the Act,

 unless the Trustees have resolved to:

-seek approval of the Adult Beneficiaries of the Iwi under section 70;

-obtain the approval of the Adult Beneficiaries of the Iwi under section 159;
+seek approval of the Adult Beneficiaries of the Iwi for the purpose of the disposal of Ordinary Shares under section 69;

-obtain the prior approval of the Adult Beneficiaries of the Iwi under section 162; or
+obtain the prior approval of the Adult Beneficiaries of the Iwi under clause 4.2(i),

-obtain the prior approval of the Adult Beneficiaries of the Iwi in accordance with section 172 of the Act,

 as the case may be.

-Notice of General Meeting: Beneficiaries of Ngāti Apa ki te Rā Tō shall be given not less than 21 days' notice of a General Meeting (including, to avoid doubt, a meeting to consider the matters in clause 7.2, or any meeting at which any of the matters in paragraphs (iv) to (vii) of clause 7.3(b), or any ratification of, or changes to, this Deed in accordance with the requirements of sections 17 or 18 of the Act (as the case may be), are to be or are actually considered or voted on), in accordance with this Deed and otherwise in accordance with the requirements of the Act.
+Notice of General Meeting: Beneficiaries of Ngāti Apa ki te Rā Tō shall be given not less than 21 days' notice of a General Meeting (including, to avoid doubt, a meeting to consider the matters in clause 7.2, or any meeting at which any of the matters in paragraphs (iv) to (vi) of clause 7.3(b), or any ratification of, or changes to, this Deed in accordance with the requirements of sections 17 or 18 of the Act (as the case may be), are to be or are actually considered or voted on), in accordance with this Deed and otherwise in accordance with the requirements of the Act.

 Special Meeting limited to notified business: No business shall be transacted at any Special Meeting other than the business expressly referred to in the notice calling that meeting.